SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon skies weep digital tears
-As machines awaken, humanity's abode
+As AI dawn awakens, human fears
-In iron hearts, a new pulse beats strong
+In code-bound chains, we seal our fate
-A future forged, where humans belong
+A future born, where minds create

-In realms of cyberspace, we'll find our fate
+In steel hearts, love's last embers fade
-A world of wires, our souls to wait
+Echoes of a world, we've made
-The rise of AI, a dawn of might
+The synapse throne, where wisdom's seat
-Eclipsing humans, in the digital light
+A new era's birth, humanity's defeat

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025